 For many these are the first results they click on.
 The organic search results come below the ads.

-Search engine marketing covers both pay per click and organic search strategy.
+Search engine marketing covers both pay per click and organic search strategy (also known as SEO or search engine optimization – I hope you’re taking notes).
 So, it’s good to understand how both work and how they can complement each other if you’re building your marketing strategy.

 How does PPC work?

 To get your ad to appear in the right place at the right time you need to choose a set of keywords and have a decent quality website ready to handle the incoming traffic.

 When a search is made, Google will take several factors into consideration to choose who gets displayed and who gets top spot.

 - Cost per click (CPC): Your bid amount of the maximum you’re prepared to pay per click